PDrifting/CBookDraft/book.markdown

 ### Puts

-This allows us to write a string of char to the Console and appends a newline character to the output automatically.
+This allows us to write a string of char to the Console and will append a newline character to the output automatically.
 The function prototype for puts...

 > int puts(const char *str)

-In this case it returns an int value, and accepts a Pointer Type of char named str.
+In this case, it returns an int value and accepts a Pointer Type of char named str.
 As usual with functions that will accept char strings, they need to be NULL terminated.
 In other words, make sure your char string, buffer, or other form of data has a '\0' literal on the end of it.
 We will cover char strings more later.

 The int return from puts will be the total number of characters written to the Console including the '\n' it appends to the end.
 If there is an error, the return will be set to the constant EOF and it will set an error number you can lookup.
 If you missed putting the '\0' at the end, you will cause Undefined Behaviour.